20 Best Holiday Activities in Toronto for Christmas 2026

 Best For: Date nights, friends, and family celebrations

-My husband and I make it an annual holiday date night – skating on Snow Flake Lake under the lights, then warming up by the fire pits with hot chocolate.
-If you’re celebrating something special, you can even rent a private igloo for a cozy VIP experience.
+My husband and I make a visit to WinterFest at Canada’s Wonderland an annual holiday date night.
+We go skating on Snow Flake Lake under the Christmas lights then warm up by the fire pits with hot chocolate.

 ☞ Still on the fence?
 Read my complete guide to visiting WinterFest at Canada’s Wonderland to help you make your final decision.